 Find some more page-turners with our guide to independent bookstores offering online delivery.

 Penguins, giraffes, baby snow leopards.
 No matter where you are right now, you can get constant cuteness from Melbourne Zoo’s Animal House.
 Work-from-home hack: switch on the TV, play the stream in the background and you’ve got yourself a whole new cast of colleagues.

 Tune in every Wednesday night for never-before-seen Virtual Victorian Opera from the archives.
 Plus premiere performances and interviews from artists in isolation.

 Melbourne Symphony Orchestra free concerts

 Bach at home for a while?
-The MSO invites music lovers to keep the music going with a special online premiere concert series every Thursday evening.
+The MSO invites music lovers to keep the music going with concerts on their YouTube channel.
+They’re also hosting an online 6-hour marathon on Monday 8 June.
 No crowds, plenty of chords.
 Keep an eye on the MSO’s website and YouTube channel for more concert updates.

 Follow the Royal Botanic Gardens from home

 The Royal Botanic Gardens are currently closed to the public, but their gorgeous greenery can still be enjoyed online.
 Explore the virtual garden when you need a bit of peace in these often turbulent times.
 The team will be sharing wellness tips, pics of their endless living collection, updates from staff working on site and more.
 We can feel the serenity already.